teetangh/Qbotics-Labs-Internship/diff_drive_gazebo/docs/chapter01_constructing_main_urdf.md

                 macros.xacro

  this is our recommended folder hierarchy but you can  create your own folder hierarchy. it is strongly recommended that you maintain and all small case naming separated by underscores. also remember to create  create the package using catkin_create_package command  followed by the name and the dependencies of the package  rather than just creating a simple folder.

+In the next section of the documentation we shall see how to construct the URDF model of the laser scanner and attach it to the main chassis of the differential drive.